Blog and Vlog. 2017....2018...2019...

 Tickets on sale tomorrow www.wegottickets.com/nepomuk and

 Project Nepomuk’s Indiegogo Crowdfunding launced to raise funds for the projects.
+(Up date.
+This Crowdfunding replaced by a Kickstarter campaign).

 Really looking forward to a lovely evening tomorrow at the Casa Bar/Theatre in Hope Street Liverpool.